 - c.
-Open, drain off fresh water, outlets on the underside of the holiday/park home.
-Always under the central heating boiler/water heater, red and blue pipes NOT white.
-Do not drain the central heating if fitted. - d.
+Drain off fresh water open outlets on the underside of the holiday/park home.
+Always located under the central heating boiler/ water heater and are identified as red and blue pipes.
+Do NOT drain the central heating if fitted. (white pipes) - d.
 Open all hot and cold taps. - e.
 Drain off the water heater and domestic water part of the water boiler as per the user instructions for the water heater / boiler supplied with the holiday/park home. - f.
-Thermostatic Mixer Valves require full protected from frost, they should be removed or drained correctly.
+Thermostatic Mixer Valves require full protection from frost, they should be removed or drained correctly.
 Refer to the Thermostatic Mixer Valve instructions in the Kitchen and Bathroom section of this Handbook - g.
 Flush all toilets. - h.
 When all water is drained, close the drain off outlets and all the hot and cold taps. - i.
 Fridge / Freezer - 1.
 Turn the fridge off and allow to defrost.
 Clean the inside of the fridge / freezer - Prop the fridge / freezer door open, and the internal freezer door if applicable for ventilation. - If a fridge freezer with icemaker and water filter facilities is fitted, draining down and removal of the filter is recommended to prevent frost damage to the filter during cold and freezing conditions.